cackmed/Movie-Api-webapp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+Search Page:
 ![search-page](/assets/screen-shot1.png)

+Detail Page

 ![detail-page](/assets/screen-shot2.png)

-Short description of the project:
+Short description of the project: This is a a React front-end built in conjunction with a mongoDb back-end and proxy server.
+This web-app is built using React hooks and allows for a user to search through the unofficial imbd movie database to find the more details on their chosen movies and leave a symbol of thier satisfation with the movie by upvoting or downvoting it.

 <!-- BUILT WITH -->
 ### Built With
+React

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these steps.
-Include any configuration file setup,  api keys,  local server daemons that need to run etc.
+Make sure to create a .env file and configure it to the specfications within the existing .env-example file

 <!-- PREREQUISITES -->
 ### Prerequisites